lalunastudio/frodo-proxy/README.md

 # Frodo Proxy Service

 Tiny bun script to add host header to an endpoint.
+I use it for adding a Host header to a local environment setup when working with Next.js 14 App Router, because the version of fetch that Next.js uses strips the Host header.

 To install dependencies: